nochinator/backupPY/README.md

 I only support .zip files as the final backup product but raw folders will be coming *soon*™.
 The UI *may* have bugs in it however there should be no major program breaking bugs.

+## build directions
+download the "backupPY.py" and "backupPY.ico", install pyinstaller with the command (in the command line) pip install pyinstaller, and then run the below commands.
+Replace "directory\files\downloaded\to" with the directory the files are at.

+- cd directory\files\downloaded\to

+- pyinstaller --noconsole --onefile --add-data "backupPY.ico" --icon="backupPY.ico" backupPY.py

 ## [download](https://github.com/nochinator/backupPY/raw/main/backupPY.exe)